 Particulate filters are a necessary evil and help to reduce the emissions in the exhaust.
 With modern high pressue fuel injection systems a very precise charge of fuel can be delivered directly into the cylinder which helps to keep the power high and emissions low.
 There are also many other innovations in modern diesel engines such as fuel warming and extreme high pressure injection rails ensuring that diesel is to be taken seriously.
 So what diesel tuning options are there?

 Physical modifications to the head such as port matching, gas flowing and to a lesser extent 3 angle valve jobs do not have much of an effect.
-Sadly there is little that can be done tune a naturally aspirated diesel engine but should you be lucky enough to have a modern TDI engine like those found in the VAG PD and French HDI units you have a very tunable engine indeed.
+Sadly there is little that can be done tune a naturally aspirated diesel engine!
+Should you be lucky enough to have a modern Turbo Diesel engine like the VAG PD, CR and French HDI units you have a very tunable engine indeed.

 Modern Turbo diesels are a lot more refined and have plenty of scope for tuning.
 If the car was manufactured after 2000 you should be able to remap the cars computer.
 The computer (or ECU) controls many aspects of the engine from fuelling to boost pressure.